 CONCLUSIONS

 Smoked fish can have both positive and negative effects on health depending on various factors such as the type of fish, the smoking process, and the frequency of consumption.
 The positivity of smoked fish consumption is that smoked fish is an excellent source of protein and omega-3 fatty acids, which have been associated with numerous health benefits, including improved heart health, brain function, and reduced inflammation.
 However, smoked fish can also contain high levels of salt, which can lead to high blood pressure in some individuals.
 Additionally, smoked fish may contain carcinogenic compounds called polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs), which can increase the risk of certain cancers when consumed in large amounts over a long period.

-health status of smoked fish consumers can also depend on other factors such as their overall diet and lifestyle
+Health status of smoked fish consumers can also depend on other factors such as their overall diet and lifestyle

 RECOMMENDATION.